layerJS/layerJS/Readme.md

 </div>
 ```

 The above example will fit the fixed-width frame 'main' into the stage (whose site can be set by regular CSS) by scaling it such that the frame's width fits the stage's width.
-There is many other fitting types available.
+There are many other fitting types available.

 In the above example layerJS wouldn't support any transitions between frames until there is another frame available in the same layer: